philaphobia/ManningSecureJavaApplications/README.md

 These are resources not referenced in the liveProject but may be helpful to further your understanding of the liveProject's content.

 * Eclipse IDE Tutorial - (https://www.tutorialspoint.com/eclipse/)
-* Download Eclipse IDE for Java Developers (https://www.eclipse.org/downloads/packages/)
+* Download Eclipse IDE for Enterprise Java Developers (https://www.eclipse.org/downloads/packages/)